friolator/OpenCV-C/README.md

 The initial release was commissioned by Gamma Ray Digital, Inc. (http://www.gammaraydigital.com) and has been released under the Apache 2.0 license.

+## How to Use:

+### Memory Management:

+* Some structures (ie. CVCMat) must be manualy allocated and deallocated with their create/free functions. (ie. CVCMatCreate, CVCMatFree).
+If a function *returns* a manually allocated structure, the return value must be manually deallocated.